DataDog/integrations-extras/ilert/README.md

 #### Add ilert Webhook as alerting channel

 1. Go to Datadog integrations page and [**install Webhooks integration**][8]:
-2. Click a Webhooks integration, scroll to bottom and add a new webhook:
+2. On the Webhooks integration page, scroll to the bottom and add a new webhook:

    ![Datadog Webhook New][4]